smorzechowski/neo-sex-phylogeny-manuscript/README.md

 #Run
 /n/holyscratch01/edwards_lab/smorzechowski/meliphagid/analysis/2021-12-07/01-nextpolish/NextPolish/nextPolish ./mel/run.cfg
 ```
 To scaffold the genomes to chromosome-level I used the HiC assembler YAHS.
-First I adapted Arima pipeline to map HiC reads to the draft genomes.
+First I adapted an Arima pipeline to map HiC reads to the draft genomes.

 ```
 source activate samtools